 You will be assessed mostly through coursework, although some units have a formal examination.

 Course delivery is flexible and most lectures take place in the evening.
 Lectures, other course materials and assessment information is available online via our online learning platform, Moodle.
 You will be assessed mostly through coursework, although some units have a formal examination.
-Formal teaching begins in September and finishes with the field courses in mid-May or mid-July.
-Student research projects are usually completed by the end of September.

 Careers support is available from the moment you join us, throughout your time here, and for up to three years after the completion of your course.
 We have a range of services available through the School of Science and the Environment and the University Careers Service including dedicated careers and employability advisors.

 For more information to support your studies in the UK, including course details, how to apply, and living in the UK visit www.mmu.ac.uk/international

 Please check the latest Postgraduate prospectus for information on the tuition fees for each course.
 For further information on potential sources of funding for postgraduate students, visit http://www2.mmu.ac.uk/study/postgraduate/fees/